 Birds such as ducks, whose natal down covers their entire bodies, are said to be ptilopaedic.
 On the other hand, psilopaedic chicks, such as a hatchling sparrow, have only a few scattered feathers on specific tracts of the body.
 The down feathers of adult birds are called definitive down feathers and vary from thick continuous distribution underneath the contour feather coat to a restricted distribution on the feather tracts.

 Are intermediate in structure between down and contour feathers.
-They have a long rachis with loose plumulaceous vanes.
+They have long rachis with loose plumulaceous vanes.
 Some are close to down feathers in structure, whereas others more closely resemble contour feathers.
 Semiplumes always have a much longer rachis than any long barb.
 Semiplumes are found at the edges of contour feather tracts but are usually hidden from view.
 Semiplumes enhance thermal isolation and fill out the aerodynamic contours of the body plumage.

 Filoplumes are hair-like feathers distributed inconspicuously throughout the bird’s body.
-They are associated with the contour and flight feathers.
+They are associated with contour and flight feathers.
 The filoplumes monitor the movement and position of vaned feathers.
 They are most numerous near mechanically active or moveable feathers such as the flight feathers.
 The calamus or quill of each flight feather may have eight to 12 filoplumes associated with it.

 Filoplumes consist of a fine shaft that thickens distally, ending in a terminal tuft of one to six short barbs with barbules.
 The slightest disturbance of a filoplume’s enlarged tip is magnified and transmitted by the long thin rachis to the sensory corpuscle at its base.
 The disturbance is then sent to the muscles at the bottom of the vaned feather, causing them to adjust the feather position.
 Filoplumes aid fine adjustment of the remiges during flight.
 As might be expected, filoplumes are absent in ostriches and other flightless birds.